unixsurfer/anycast_healthchecker/README.rst

 **anycast-healthchecker** is a Python program to monitor a service and instruct `Bird`_ daemon to advertise or withdraw a route associated with the service based on the result of a health check.
+It uses the Python `daemon`_ library to implement a well-behaved Unix daemon process and it also utilizes threading for running each service check.

-It makes sure that a route is only advertised from the local node if and only if the service associated with the route is healthy.
-It works together with `Bird`_ daemon to achieve this.
-Thus, **anycast-healthchecker** is useful when is used in conjunction with `Bird`_ daemon and with a specific configuration logic in place.
+It makes sure that a route is only advertised from the local node if and only if the service associated with that route is healthy.
+It works together with Bird daemon to achieve this by utilizing a specific configuration logic.

 What is Anycast
 ---------------